Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 • Social engineering.
 Hackers will try anything and everything to make you click on a link or email you shouldn’t.
 Be wary of anyone or any app trying to get you to quickly press or click suspicious links.
 Real iPhone security measures will never force a pop-up window to appear and beg you to quickly press a button before it’s too late.

-• You’re informed of strange messages from contacts.
+• Your contacts receive odd messages coming from your iPhone.
 Some malware is programmed to spread to as many devices as possible.
-This normally involves messaging an entire contacts list with a dodgy link that installs the malware once pressed.
+This typically involves messaging your entire contacts list with a dodgy link that installs the malware once pressed.

-• iPhone performance has dropped.
-If your iPhone is acting a lot slower than usual, that means the processing power is being used for something else.
+• Impaired iPhone performance.
+If your iPhone is acting much slower than usual, it may mean its processing power is being used for something else.
+For instance, a hacker may use it for cryptocurrency mining, launching cyberattacks, or processing and transmitting stolen data.

 What to do if your iPhone has been hacked